gdevaney/WallAI/index.md

 We used techniques outlined in Garga's work to input an image and a color of choice, apply a masking technique using interpolation, a Canny edge detector, and several OpenCV modules to identify the wall, and edit the HSV color space to recolor wall segments while preserving natural light.
 We've highlighted a few key functions below for use of OpenCV during image manipulation:

-\textbf{1. getColoredImage()}
+**1. getColoredImage()**
 This function input the bedroom image and target color, converted the image and target color to HSV, replaced the hue and saturation values of the original image with the target values, then converted the image back to RGB.

-\textbf{2. getOutlineImage()}
+**2. getOutlineImage()**
 This function uses a gaussian blur and Canny edge detector to find and mark edges within the image.
 We used this for both the original image and the Semantic Segmentation output mask to refine edges and provide boundaries for color filling.

-\textbf{3. getSamples()}
+**3. getSamples()**
 This function sampled predicted wall pixels from Semantic Segmentation model outputs to use in follow on methods for color-filling operations.
 We put barriers in place to filter sampled pixels that were located in central points of predicted walls.

-\textbf{4. selectWall()}
+**4. selectWall()**
 This function creates the mask used for color-filling by leveraging OpenCV's floodFill function.
 By combining the outline image with the pixel samples, floodFill creates a mask by filling in bounded regions of the sampled pixels with an opposing color to other parts of the image.

-\textbf{5. mergeImages()}
+**5. mergeImages()**
 This function uses bitwise operations to combine original image with the recolored image at regions specified by the wall mask created in function 4.

+Per the example below, you can see how the edges defined by OpenCV techniques snap the segmentation model pixel predictions to actual edges within the photo for a more precise solution.
 <img src="{{site.baseurl}}/assets/images/masking_example.png" width="100%"/> \
 Blue Region: Semantic Segmentation prediction; Lines: Canny edge detector, Dots: Sampled points for recoloration

 ### Home Depot Model
 The Home Depot model is proprietary, so we are unable to understand what is used under the hood.
-However, we will use this as a baseline for scoring our models.
-Qualitatively, we will use human interpretation on three metrics mentioned above and conduct error analysis.
-Then, we will use quantitave evaluation using Mean Intersection over Union to compare outputs to Home Depot's using similarity metrics.
+However, we used this to compete with our model through human interpretation on three metrics defined above and quantitave evaluation using Mean Intersection over Union.

 # Experiments/Results
-During experimentation, we attempted 3 methods and used the Home Depot output as a baseline.
+We conducted 2 major experiments to refine our WallAI product.
+First, we compared the two pretrained models to determine which was best for segmentation.
+Next, we utilized the more accurate model to guide our computer vision techniques in wall segmentation and coloration.
 Using the 3 qualitative metrics outlined above on one particular instance shown below, Zhou's model perfoms best in segmentation, and OpenCV performs best at edge detection and coloration.
 While our baseline didn't perform best at any one category, it combined accurate coloration with segmentation and object detection, unlike the OpenCV.
 We experimented with thresholding the Canny edge detector and found that a large threshold range (45,225) outperformed a smaller range.